srodriguezloya/omop-development-environment/README.md

 > ⚠️ **This is NOT intended for enterprise or production deployments.** For production use, please follow
 > [OHDSI security and deployment best practices](https://ohdsi.github.io/TheBookOfOhdsi/).

 A complete OHDSI/OMOP CDM development stack with Docker.
-This environment provides Atlas, WebAPI, PostgreSQL, and ETL tools for working with observational health data in the OMOP Common Data Model format.
+This environment provides Atlas, Achilles, DQD, WebAPI, PostgreSQL, and ETL tools for working with observational health data in the OMOP Common Data Model format.

 ## Quick Start